 MOSAIC YARD LONG BEAN - (Vigna unguiculata) My friend Cliff, raised this bean for me.
 I just plain don't have the room for this prolific producer in my own gardens.
 So Cliff does me the huge favor of growing this for me.
 Oriental long beans such as this aren't true beans, they are the same family where we get cowpeas, black eyed peas or field peas.
 But we eat them like beans so that is what the name says.
 Mosaic Yard long Bean is called mosaic because of the gorgeous 13 to 15 inch long pods which are mottled in colors of purple, red and green.
 This is a very ornamental plant, with flowers that are a snow white with shades of blue.
 There are these purple/red "threads" that extend on the petals close to the blooms.
 Cliff says the growing to bean stage is 55-60 days, which may differ according to where you live.
 That is why I don't like to give days to maturity, since there is so much varience due to geography.
 Cliff says they produce beans until frost.
 Cliff is also very scientifc and loves to give the bean to leaf ratio on all his beans.
 He says these are 1:1 foliage to pod ratio.
 These are such fun to grow and they grow so fast you can almost see them getting longer.
 Kids love them!
 10 fresh sustainably grown beans.

-*NEW FOR 2014* SUNSET RUNNER BEAN - Species coccineus (Sorry there is no picture) This runner bean has lovely deep pink blossoms ,and the same growing habit as Painted Ladies.
+*SORRY SOLD OUT FOR SEASON * SUNSET RUNNER BEAN - Species coccineus (Sorry there is no picture) This runner bean has lovely deep pink blossoms ,and the same growing habit as Painted Ladies.
 It is considered an ornamental climber in England because of its rapid growth and its many lovely flowers.
 It will climb counterclockwise, unlike most climbing beans.
 Very rare seed and so pretty with purple and black mottling.
 The pods are edible as well with a rich "beany" taste if picked small.
 It has huge long pods which get up over foot long and are filled with these very large seeds.

 These are so incredibly beautiful and extremely attractive to hummingbirds and butterflies.
 I grow them all over my fences.
 This is a prime example of an ornamental edible.
 Runner beans were first introduced to England in 1633 by John Tradescant, gardener to Charles I. It has a Pole Bean running habit.

-The locals here in Amishland in the early 1800's used to serve runner beans "whittled" into long shreds called in dialect "Schipple," and made them into a pickled form like sauerkraut called "Schipplebuhne".
-10 huge organically grown bean seeds.
+The locals here in Amishland in the early 1800's used to serve runner beans "whittled" into long shreds called in dialect "Schipple," and made them into a pickled form like sauerkraut called "Schipplebuhne." *SORRY SOLD OUT FOR SEASON*